No. 22 San Diego State not banking on easy time with Troy

 “I think it’s going to be good at the end of the year for strength of schedule,” said coach Brian Dutcher in a Union-Tribune interview.
 “But holy smokes.
 All these ‘buy’ games are brutal.
 It’s going to toughen us, no question.
 Sometimes you’d like an easier game or two occasionally.
 But we didn’t schedule that way.
 Not intentionally.
 We didn’t know how good some of these teams would be.”

-San Diego State is paying to bring Troy to Fisher Arena on Monday night on the heels of a loss to SIU-Edwardsville, but Dutcher has warned players that a national ranking and reputation will all but guarantee a different team shows up to play the Aztecs.
+San Diego State is paying to bring Troy to town on Monday night on the heels of a loss to SIU-Edwardsville, but Dutcher has warned players that a national ranking and reputation will all but guarantee a different team shows up to play the Aztecs.

 “We see the best version of whatever that team is going to be,” Dutcher said.